-- Tent the pie lightly with a piece of foil (this prevents the edges of the crust from burning), and bake at 350° F until set in the center, about 50 minutes.
+- Tent the pie lightly with a piece of foil if using gluten-free crust (this prevents the edges of the crust from burning), and bake at 350° F until set in the center, about 50 minutes to 1 hour.
 Don’t fuss with the pan while it’s in the oven or you’ll smudge it.
 Let cool completely, about 2 hours at room temperature.
 Serve immediately or refrigerate for up to 2 days.
 Carefully remove pie from tart pan before serving, if desired.

-- To serve, beat 1 cup chilled heavy cream (or substitute coconut cream), a drop of honey, and a drop of vanilla extract on high speed with a mixer until soft peaks form.
+- To make whipped cream, beat 1 cup chilled heavy cream (or substitute coconut cream), a few drops of honey or sugar, and a drop of vanilla extract on high speed with a mixer until soft peaks form.
+You may make this ahead of time and store in refrigerator.
 Serve with pie.
-Top with a light drizzle of maple syrup, if desired.
+Top with a light drizzle of maple syrup.